 If you don’t see yourself able to fulfill this requirement in the near future, here are some remedies:

-You can pick a state that does not require working experience (e.g. Colorado, Montana, Guam).
-There might be some compromises e.g. you may only get a CPA certificate or an inactive license which restricts the use of the term CPA on your business card.
+You can pick a state that does not require working experience, e.g. Guam and Massachusetts.
+There might be some compromises e.g. you may only get an inactive license which restricts the use of the term CPA on your business card.

 Second Step — Getting Your Japanese Transcripts Evaluated

 Because the Japanese education system is different from that in the US, you need to “translate” the transcripts into the US equivalent by submitting your education documents to the foreign credential evaluation agencies.
-It takes some time and a bit of a hassle, but it shouldn’t be
+It takes some time and a bit of a hassle, but it is doable.

 Third Step — Getting Your NTS